Inzhenerka/docs.getdbt.tech/website/docs/docs/deploy/model-notifications.md

 Additional arbitrary fields (such as `favorite_food`) are deprecated and will no longer be allowed in a future release.

-To store additional metadata (like Slack channels, team info, or custom attributes), use `config: meta:` instead.
+To store additional metadata (like Slack channels, team info, or custom attributes), use `config.meta` instead.
 :::

 ## Attach groups to models